cburen0/In-situ-monitoring-of-powder-bed-fusion-additive-manufacturing/system_development/Uru/v0.3/Camera/README_Event_Setup.txt

 	10.6 After you do that you can now use EVT_PS
 		10.6.1 Can work with any .exe in <openeb>\bin\Release, but is designed for the evt ones.

+11. Getting the raw files
+	11.1 cd into the folder that you want to put the .csv into 11.2 Use Event_PS to get the powershell code and then copy the code into PS